bryntum/chronograph/src/guides/AdvancedFeatures.md

 ```

 Again, in generator form, identifiers may reference each other in indefinitely long chains (unlimited stack depth).
 Also, in generator form, calculation function can also be asynchronous (by yield asynchronous effects).
-However, execution of the generator function has additional overhead, compared to synchronous function, so this calculation mode imposes certain performance penalty (see the Benchmarks section).
+However, execution of the generator function has additional overhead, compared to synchronous function, so this calculation mode imposes certain performance penalty (see the [Benchmarks]((_guides_benchmarks_.html)) guide).

 Cyclic identifier references are not allowed.
 You may still find, that you need to encode a cyclic set of formulas, as an invariant about your data.
-In such case, reference the [Dealing with computation cycles]() guide.
+In such case, reference the [Dealing with cyclic computations](_guides_cycleresolver_.html) guide.

-It is possible to mix the identifiers with different types of calculation functions freely (you can get a value of the generator identifier in the synchronous identifier and vice-versa).
+It is possible to mix the identifiers with different types of calculation functions freely (you can reference a value of the generator identifier in the synchronous identifier and vice-versa).

 ```ts
 const identifier6 = Identifier.new({